Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Related Works

 Further research explores the application of blockchain technology to improve robotic capabilities, particularly event data recording and management.
-The Black Block Recorder (BBR) system proposed in \citep{White2019}, employs permissioned blockchain technology for immutable black box logging in robotic applications.
-The BBR system combines Rosbag2 and distributed ledger technologies (DLTs) to ensure data integrity and immutability.
-The potential applications of blockchain in robot swarms, including secure communication, data logging, and consensus agreement are discussed in \citep{strobel2020blockchain}.
-In \citep{Lopes2021}, a time-segmented consortium blockchain for robotic event registration is proposed, organizing and storing event records efficiently to allow for retrieval and analysis of specific events within specific time frames.
-Authors in \citep{Zhang2022} present a tool to bridge the Robot Operating System (ROS) and the Ethereum blockchain, evaluating encryption efficiency and stability, transactions response time and packet loss rate.
-Nevertheless, these works lack capabilities to save integrity proofs in the blockchain at selected intervals, to enhance granularity, or including service definitions or smart contracts to improve the verifiability process.
+The Black Block Recorder (BBR) system uses permissioned blockchain for immutable logging, combining Rosbag2 and Distributed Ledger Technologies (DLTs) to ensure data integrity \cite{White2019}.
+Blockchain applications in robot swarms, including secure communication, data logging, and consensus agreements, are discussed in \cite{strobel2020blockchain}.
+In \cite{Lopes2021}, a time-segmented consortium blockchain for robotic event registration is proposed, enabling efficient event organization and retrieval within specific time frames.
+In \cite{Zhang2022}, the authors present a tool to bridge ROS and Ethereum blockchain, evaluating encryption efficiency and stability, transaction response time, and packet loss rate.

+Existing blockchain-based logging solutions in robotics usually focus on low-level data storage and network performance metrics, and often lack mechanisms to record integrity proofs of structured and filtered messages at configurable intervals.
+Furthermore, these solutions generally miss granular recording policies and the use of SCs to improve data verifiability.
+In contrast, our approach guarantees tamper-proof evidence by periodically anchoring integrity proofs of curated log data on the blockchain, while also generating natural language explanations grounded in verifiable and filtered information.
+This integration significantly improves both the accountability of robotic systems and the comprehensibility of the explanations provided to users in dynamic contexts.